We are now starting community testing in Ashfield for those who are asymptomatic - who do not have symptoms of coronavirus.

 If your result is negative it means COVID-19 was not detected on the day.
 If you and your household do not have any symptoms of coronavirus you can continue to carry on your usual daily activities.
 We'd ask that you come back each week while your local centre is open to have another test.
 A negative test is not a guarantee and you should continue to follow prevention measures including regular hand washing, social distancing, and using face coverings in enclosed spaces.

 If your result is positive you and your household will need to begin isolating for 10 days immediately.
+You will need to take a PCR test at a local testing centre or at home, your nearest local testing centre for Ashfield is at Sutton Market North car park, Sutton in Ashfield.

 Help and support if you test positive